It's been more than two years since the Xbox Series X and Series S launched, and while we've not been inundated by new games, thing are looking up.

-With that in mind, read on for a list of our picks for the best Xbox Series X games.
+So with that in mind, read on for a full list of our choices for the best Xbox Series X games.

 1. Halo Infinite